EdgarJoao30/eportfolio/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc Student in Erasmus Mundus Copernicus Master in Digital Earth
+role: MSc Student in Geoinformatics and Data Science

 # Organizations/Affiliations to show in About widget
 organizations: